 Acupuncture has helped in this area, along with Neurofeedback, which can help the brain become regulated again in the specific areas related to academics.
 EyeQ is a computer based program specifically designed for reading speed and comprehension.

 Reiki, Polarity and QiGong can be very effective in helping specific areas of academic performance.
 Clara Diebold is the Reiki Master on our Brain Health Team of Experts.
-There are specific Bach Flowers, herbs and homeopathics that may help.
-Dr. Diane is a Bach Flower Practitioner.
+There are specific Bach Flowers, herbs and homeopathics that may help treat dyslexia.
+Dr. Diane® is a Bach Flower Practitioner.